kyma-project/kyma/docs/application-connector/docs/040-cr-remote-evironment.md

 type: Custom Resource
 ---

-The `remoteenvironments.applicationconnector.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to register a Remote Environment in Kyma.
-The RemoteEnvironment resource defines APIs that the Remote Environment offers.
-As a result, the RemoteEnvironment is mapped to ServiceClasses in the Service Catalog.
+The `remoteenvironments.applicationconnector.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to register a Remote Environment (RE) in Kyma.
+The `RemoteEnvironment` Custom Resource defines the APIs that the RE offers.
+After creating a new Custom Resource for a given RE, the RE is mapped to appropriate ServiceClasses in the Service Catalog.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd remoteenvironments.applicationconnector.kyma-project.io -o yaml